 Why UNC Public Policy?

-As of mid-2015, we have a tenure-track faculty of 15 plus 3 full-time fixed term lecturers, approximately 10 affiliated faculty, and 4 professors emeriti.
-Our core interdisciplinary faculty have Ph.D. in economics, health policy, history, public policy, philosophy, political science and sociology.
+As of mid-2015, we now have a core tenure-track faculty of 15 plus 3 fixed term full time lecturers, approximately 10 affiliated faculty and 4 professors emeriti.
+Our interdisciplinary faculty have Ph.D. in economics, health policy, history, public policy, philosophy, political science and sociology.

 UNC Public Policy’s undergraduate enrollment has grown to approximately 350 majors, and for each of the past several years it has graduated just over 100 majors per year.

-As of the fall 2015 semester, Public Policy has grown from approximately 180 undergraduate majors and 43 minors (October 2009), to 311 undergraduate majors and 51 undergraduate minors for the fall 2013 semester.
-The graduate (Ph.D.) program has 26 students including 4 international students (representing Canada, India, South Korea, and Ghana).
-Enrollments in PLCY courses have continued to increase since the time of the closure report.
-In recent years Public Policy has taught approximately 5,000 credit hours per year, and in the fall 2013 semester we have taught a total of 3,209 credit hours, more than a 12 percent increase over any previous semester.
+Public Policy has grown from approximately 180 undergraduate majors and 43 minors (October 2009), to 343 undergraduate majors and 51 undergraduate minors for the fall 2015 semester.
+The graduate (Ph.D.) program has 30 students including 6 international students (representing Brazil, Netherlands, Canada, India, South Korea, and Ghana).
+In recent years Public Policy has taught approximately 5,000 credit hours per year, and in the fall 2015 semester we have taught a total of 3181 credit hours, more than an 8 percent increase over any previous semester.

 In our graduate program, we currently have 3 Royster Fellows, the Graduate School’s flagship fellowship program, and one of our 2012-13 Royster Fellows was selected by the Graduate School to serve as the mentor to this year’s entering Royster Fellows.
 In our first year cohort who entered in Fall 2013, we have a Royster Fellow, a Weiss Fellow, and a NC Minority Presence Fellow.